What about Bearacade® and fire codes?

 Call us toll-free at 1-855-350-2321 or email us for detailed code-related information based on IFC, NFPA, and specific state codes.

-What recommendations do you have to ensure that the Anchor Hole stays clear of debris?
+Will the Anchor Hole stay clear of debris?

-Our longest standing school partner has had Bearacade® units in their school buildings for 3 years now.
+Our longest standing partner has had Bearacade® units in their school buildings for 6 years now.
 They drill/practice with them quarterly and have never encountered debris concerns for a few reasons.

 - We detail that the Anchor Hole should be drilled at least 3.5” deep – much deeper than necessary for engagement

-- On many doorways, our schools place a small piece of cellophane tape over the Anchor Hole that is easily punctured when deploying the unit.
+- Some of our partner institutions place a small piece of cellophane tape over the Anchor Hole that is easily punctured when deploying the unit.

 - The janitorial staff is charged with inspection as well.